 I follow a similar lifestyle to Faujua: I don’t drink alcohol, I’ve never smoked, and for most of my life I’ve been active.

-I’ve also been vegetarian since 2007 and ‘mostly’ vegan since 2012, and will continue continue to eat this way for health and ethical reasons.
+I’ve also been vegetarian since 2007 and ‘mostly’ vegan since 2012, and will continue to eat this way for health and ethical reasons.

 I hope I can be in as good shape as he is when I reach that age.
-Actually, I hope to reach the 22nd century! 🙂 By then, I think it’s very possible we’ll have ways to reverse ageing.
+Actually, I hope to reach the 22nd century! 🙂 By then, I think it’s very possible we’ll have ways to reverse aging.